Right to work checks – an update (June 2021)

 Free movement ended at 11pm on 31 December 2020 as a result of Brexit.
 A grace period which maintained the rights of EU, EEA and Swiss citizens to live and work in the UK began from that date and ends on 30 June 2021.

-Applications for the EU Settlement Scheme (EUSS) are open now and the deadline is 30 June 2021.
+Applications for the EU Settlement Scheme (EUSS) must be made by 30 June 2021.
 EU, EEA and Swiss citizens wishing to live and work in the UK must apply by the deadline and should be granted either Pre-Settled or Settled Status which will allow them to remain in the UK to live and work.

 Employers must not ask employees to prove their EUSS status until after the deadline as this could amount to discrimination.
 Until 30 June 2021, EU, EEA and Swiss citizens can prove their right to work using their Passport or National Identity Card.